Marine cloud brightening: Reduction in global warming

 The climatic impacts of marine cloud brightening would be rapidly responsive and reversible.
 If the brightening activity were to change in intensity, or stop altogether, then the clouds' brightness would respond within a few days to weeks, as the cloud condensation nuclei particles precipitate naturally.

+A 2024 study used a unique reduced complexity modeling framework to evaluate the effectiveness of marine cloud brightening across different cloud types.
+The study reported that anthropogenic aerosols have likely offset approximately one-third of greenhouse gas–induced warming since the industrial era, and marine cloud brightening leverages this effect by enhancing cloud reflectivity via modified droplet concentrations.
+Their results also underscore the importance of considering background droplet size and concentration—not just meteorological variables—when designing cloud brightening interventions.

 Again unlike stratospheric aerosol injection, marine cloud brightening might be able to be used regionally, albeit in a limited manner.
 Marine stratocumulus clouds are common in particular regions, specifically the eastern Pacific Ocean and the eastern South Atlantic Ocean.
-A typical finding among simulation studies was a persistent cooling of the Pacific, similar to the “La Niña” phenomenon, and, despite the localized nature of the albedo change, an increase in polar sea ice.
-Recent studies aim at making simulation findings derived from different models comparable.
+A typical finding among simulation studies was a persistent cooling of the Pacific, similar to the La Niña phenomenon, and, despite the localized nature of the albedo change, an increase in polar sea ice.
+Studies aim at making simulation findings derived from different models comparable.

 Side effects

 There is some potential for changes to precipitation patterns and amplitude, although modeling suggests that the changes are likely less than those for stratospheric aerosol injection and considerably smaller than for unabated anthropogenic global warming.
+The effects may be like La Niña.

+Regional implementations of MCB would need care to avoid causing possibly adverse consequences in areas far away from the region they are aiming to help.
+For example, a potential Marine Cloud Brightening aimed at cooling the Western United States could risk causing increasing heat in Europe, due to climate teleconnections such as unintended perturbation of the Atlantic meridional overturning circulation.